Mercury in the Arctic

 Concerns about Arctic mercury pollution and the potential health impacts on some indigenous populations have been communicated both to the Arctic Council and to the international community.

 Because mercury reaches the Arctic from far distant sources, a specific objective of the work under AMAP has been to support the development of international policy measures to reduce mercury emissions and releases, globally.
-AMAP’s assessments contributed to the agreement of the Heavy Metals Protocol to the UN ECE Convention on Long-range Transboundary Air Pollution.
-AMAP’s 2004 assessment results significantly contributed to the decision by UNEP to establish its ‘mercury u process that ultimately resulted in the global Minamata Convention on Mercury that entered into force in 2017.
+AMAP’s assessments contributed to the agreement of the Heavy Metals Protocol to the UN Economic Commission for Europe Convention on Long-range Transboundary Air Pollution.
+AMAP’s 2004 assessment results significantly contributed to the decision by UNEP to establish its ‘mercury process that ultimately resulted in the global Minamata Convention on Mercury that entered into force in 2017.

-AMAP’s mercury monitoring and assessment work continues to contribute to the implementation and further development of these international arrangements.
+AMAP’s mercury monitoring and assessment work continue to contribute to the implementation and further development of these international arrangements.

 AMAP has collaborated with UNEP/UN Environment to deliver the technical background reports that document the basis for the UN Environment Global Mercury Assessments (GMAs) in 2013 and 2019.
-As part of this work AMAP has prepared the 2010 and 2015 global inventories of mercury emissions to air from anthropogenic sources, building on earlier inventory work presented in AMAPs initial heavy metals assessments.
-Datasets from this work are available from the AMAP website.
+As part of this work, AMAP has prepared the 2010 and 2015 global inventories of mercury emissions to air from anthropogenic sources, building on earlier inventory work presented in AMAPs initial heavy metals assessments.
+Datasets from this work are available by clicking on the tab above "Datasets".
+Reports can be found below.

-AMAP’s coordinated monitoring of mercury in the Arctic abiotic and biotic media is based on national monitoring programmes that contribute to AMAP.
+AMAP’s coordinated monitoring of mercury in the Arctic physical and biological environments is based on national monitoring programmes that contribute to AMAP.
 AMAP has established a mercury expert group that compiles and assesses data and information arising from the AMAP monitoring programme and other relevant research and monitoring activities.
 Canada and the Kingdom of Denmark are lead countries for the AMAP work on mercury.
-The current leads of the AMAP mercury expert group can be found on under Contacts; and AMAP maintains a list of members of its expert group who are nominated through an open process and contribute to this work in their capacity as independent experts.
-All AMAP assessments are subject to an independent peer review process.
+The current leads of the AMAP mercury expert group can be found on under Contacts, and AMAP maintains a list of members of its expert group who are nominated through an open process and contribute to this work in their capacity as independent experts.
+All AMAP assessments are subject to an independent peer-review process.